DanteHealy/Learn_Shop/README.md

 The wireframes were created using Balsamiq to develope the basic layout structure of the site on both full screen desk top and mobile views.

 - Home page
-- User registration
-- User Log In
-- My profile

 - Products
 - Product page (individual)
 - Product Management add a product
 - Product Management edit a product

 - Shopping bag
 - Checkout

+- User registration
+- User Log In
+- My profile

-- Contact
+- Contact page
 - Blog page